mstfsae/.github/README.md

 The public readme for this organization

 This is where we put links to socials, documentation, and such.
-This is what users that ARENT organisation members see
+This is what users that ARENT organization members see